 - Inability to revert to normal life: Whereas there are high expectations that the individual will go back to loving and doing the things they used to; dry drunk syndrome often results in continued lack of interest in these activities.

 - Negative thoughts: The person will have negative thoughts towards themselves, their friends and family and others.
 These negative thoughts may include jealousy, resentment and a lack of empathy.
+Thus, alcoholism affects family even after the addict stopped abusing alcohol.

 - Self-pity: Considered classic, sober alcoholic behavior, the individual will focus on all that is not going right in their life, leading to feelings of low esteem, depression and in extreme cases, suicidal ideation.